sidvootla/Bharat-Intern-Netflix-Task/README.md

 # Bharat-Intern-Netflix-Task
-A Website with homepage similar to that of Netflix
+A Website with a homepage similar to that of Netflix